OptoFidelityPublic/TVG/README.txt

 http://code.google.com/p/ossbuild-vs2010/downloads/list

-2. Extract those .zips under the TVG directory, so you should get directories called 'gstreamer-gpl' and 'gstreamer-sdk' there.
+2. Extract those .zips under the TVG directory, so you should get directories called 'gstreamer-gpl' and 'gstreamer-sdk' there, with files directly under them.

 3. Open GstOFTVG/GstOFTVG.sln in Visual Studio 2010 and build it in Release mode.